sachin-forge/Bank-Loan-Analysis-On-Excel/README.md

  -Dashboard Creation using slicers, charts, and tables

-- Business Documentation to provide domain context and purpose
+ -Business Documentation to provide domain context and purpose

 ## Supporting Documents
 - problem_statement.docx: Overview of the project goals and use case